mbekana/mbekana/README.md

 ## 🧠 About Me

-I’m a passionate software engineer specializing in **Full-Stack Development** using **Java, SPA's and Spring Boot**.
+I’m a passionate software engineer specializing in **Full-Stack Development** using **Java, Spring Boot, and SPA's**.
 My goal is to write clean, maintainable, and efficient code that solves real business problems.
 While most of my projects are private due to client confidentiality, I strive to share knowledge and contribute openly wherever I can.

 🌍 From **Ethiopia** to everywhere — writing code that travels farther than I do.